I accidentally wrote my first

 Syntax and Example

-The syntax is: value_if_true if condition else value_if_false
+The syntax is: value_if_true if condition else value_if_false.

 It’s like saying, “If this is true, pick this; otherwise, pick